 Become a Lactation Consultant

 Breastfeeding can be challenging for both new and experienced parents.
-Lactation consultants can support and educate parents at any point on their breastfeeding journey.
-They can provide care to clients in the hospital, in clinics, or even in their own homes.
+Lactation consultants can support and educate parents at any point in their breastfeeding journey.
+They can provide care to clients in the hospital, clinics, or even their homes.

 Kimmy Gustafson